 Our Industry in Numbers

-- 241 full-time and 19 part-time employees in salmon farming, and a further 160 in processing jobs
+- 270 full-time and 18 part-time employees in salmon farming

-- More than 17 per cent of all fish landed in Scotland is landed in Shetland
+- More than 18 per cent of all fish and shellfish landed in Scotland is landed in Shetland

 - Shetland is the second ranked port in the UK (Peterhead is first) for landings of whitefish.